duckietown/docs-brown/book/doc-sky/55-pid-control/50-position-control.md

 1. Engage position hold using the procedure described above.
 Observe the drone's behavior.
 How is it different from just velocity control?
 2. How long are you able to hold position?
 Ideally you should be able to do this in one spot for an entire battery.
 If not, try re-tuning your I-term preloads above.
 If you're flying on the power supply instead of a battery, the drone should stay in place indefinitely, but you can stop it after 5 minutes.
 3. While flying in position control, make sure there is room for the drone to fly to the right and then take note of the desired position in \`4 of the screen.
 Now press the 'L' key in the user interface and note the new desired x-position of the drone; it should be 0.1m to the right of the drone's last position.
 Explain what the following key terms are in the outer loop position controller, and how they change to cause the drone to move and stop 0.1m to the right after you press 'L' in position control: setpoint, error, control variable, process variable, proportional term, integral term, derivative term.
 We are looking only for a higher level description to demonstrate understanding of cascaded PID controllers.
-4. Try flying in position control over a uniform surface such as the floor in 121, or unpatterned carpet.
+4. Try flying in position control over a uniform surface such as the floor in 121, or un-patterned carpet.
 Echo the state of the drone by typing `rostopic echo /pidrone/state` into an empty window in the screen.
 Note the position data, and explain your observations of how well the drone is able to estimate its position.
 How long is it able to hold position?
 Does the drone move correctly when you use the arrow keys?

 Take a one minute video of your drone flying in velocity control, and then engage position control. *Submit this video in Github Classroom as 'postion_control'*